So that you know

 An RFID solution with features for worktime recording and tracking is convenient and reliable for both the user and the employer.

-The data is available immediately and with complete transparency, and you have reduced administrative effort.
-The benefit for users is obvious: RFID works quickly and virtually in passing.
+The data is available immediately and with complete transparency, administrative effort is reduced.
+The benefit for users is obvious: RFID works quickly and virtually on the fly.

 Time-to-Market is getting more and more important for our customers.